Our Past, Present, and Future Projects

 From dawn till dusk…

-“The base of Uganda is agriculture and our backbone.
+“The base and backbone of Uganda is agriculture.
 We are plowing here with a local hoe.
 If you can assist us we are asking you to give us at least two oxen for plowing.
 To give us support to maintain our health” – Local council at Onea “B” Village, Oyam District, Northern Uganda.
-July 2010
+July 2010.

-Uganda has very good soil and sufficient rain for two full growing seasons.
+Uganda has very rich soil and sufficient rain for two full growing seasons.
 Farming is a good way for villagers to feed themselves and to get out of poverty.
 The biggest problem is that this requires hard manual labour.
 At the break of dawn men and women will go to the fields and spend all day preparing the fields.
 This takes many days to complete.
-This work is done but the hard labour limits the size of the field and the crop.
+This work is done but the hard labour limits the size of the field to be cultivated and the crops yield.